7.1 A/B Testing

 Prep

-Prep is where most A/B tests are won or lost.
-Decide what you are testing, the metric that defines the win, and whether you have enough traffic before writing a single line of variant code.
-AI experimentation platforms (Statsig, Eppo, GrowthBook) can automate sample-size math and flag confounders during this phase, but the decisions are yours.
+Decide what you are testing, the metric that defines the win, and whether you have enough traffic before writing any variant code.
+AI tools can do the sample-size math and flag confounders for you, but the decisions are yours.

 1. Confirm you have enough traffic.
-A/B testing needs statistical significance, which needs volume.
-Use an A/B test sample size calculator.
-Rough guide: under 1,000 unique visitors per week to the page you want to test, you likely cannot run a meaningful A/B test without waiting months.
-If that is you, switch to qualitative methods (usability testing, customer interviews) or test bolder changes that produce bigger effect sizes.
-B2B SaaS teams: your biggest opportunity is usually inside the product (onboarding flows, feature adoption, pricing page), not the marketing site — feature flag tools let you test against existing users where you control exposure.
+A/B testing only works once enough participants pass through each version that the result is unlikely to be chance — what statisticians call statistical significance.
+That takes volume.
+Use a sample-size calculator (see References) to check.
+As a rough guide, with under 1,000 unique visitors per week to the page, you likely cannot finish a meaningful test without waiting months.
+If that is you, switch to a method that learns from a handful of people — usability testing or customer discovery interviews — or test bolder changes that produce bigger, easier-to-detect differences.
+For B2B software teams, the best opportunity is usually inside the product (onboarding, feature adoption, the pricing page), not the marketing site: a feature flag (a switch that turns a change on for some users and off for others) lets you test against existing users where you control who sees what.

 2. Define one hypothesis.
 State what you are testing, what metric will change, and by how much.
-Example: “Changing the onboarding flow from 5 steps to 3 will increase activation rate by at least 5 percentage points.”
-One variable at a time.
-If you want to test multiple variables together, that is multivariate testing, not A/B.
+Example: “Changing the onboarding flow from 5 steps to 3 will increase the activation rate by at least 5 percentage points.”
+One change at a time — testing several at once is multivariate testing, not A/B.

-3. Pick the primary metric and the minimum detectable effect.
-Choose the single metric that matters most for this experiment — signups, activation, purchases, retention.
-Define the minimum detectable effect (MDE) — the smallest improvement that would justify shipping — before you look at any data.
-The MDE drives the sample size and stops you from chasing 0.1% wins.
+3. Pick the primary metric and the smallest difference worth detecting.
+Choose the single metric that matters most for this test — signups, activation, purchases, retention.
+Then decide the smallest improvement that would actually justify shipping the change, and write it down before you look at any data.
+This number (often called the minimum detectable effect) sets how big a sample you need and stops you from chasing a 0.1% win that isn’t worth the work.

 5. Design the control and variant.
-Version A is the current experience (control).
-Version B changes one thing only (variant).
-Identical conditions otherwise.
-Write down what counts as “shipping the change” so the engineering work is scoped before the test, not after.
+Version A is the current experience (the control).
+Version B changes one thing only (the variant).
+Everything else stays identical.
+Write down what “shipping the change” means so the engineering work is scoped before the test, not after.
+Decide how many variants to run, too: two is the default, but a high-traffic site optimizing a fixed goal can use an AI-managed multi-variant platform to run many at once and auto-allocate traffic toward the winner.

-6. Pilot the instrumentation.
-Run the test with a 1% holdout for a day to confirm tracking fires correctly, the split is even, and the metric records as expected.
-A broken pixel discovered on day 14 is a wasted test.
+6. Pilot the setup.
+Run the test on 1% of traffic for a day to confirm the tracking fires correctly, the split is even, and the metric records as expected.
+A broken tracking tag discovered on day 14 is a wasted test.

 Execution

-1. Set up the test in your experimentation tool.
-Use a feature flag or A/B testing platform to randomly split users into control and variant.
+1. Set up the test in your tool.
+Use a feature flag or A/B testing platform to randomly split participants between the control and the variant.
 Verify the split is even within the first hour of traffic.
-Confirm the control and variant run simultaneously under identical conditions — same time of day, same channels, same audience.
+Confirm both versions run at the same time under identical conditions — same time of day, same channels, same audience.

 3. Watch for breakage, not winners.
 While the test runs, check for instrumentation drift, pipeline outages, or external events (a viral post, an outage, a concurrent campaign) that could contaminate results.
 Pause and restart if contamination is severe — do not try to “correct” the data after the fact.